kilpkonn/msc-thesis/main.typ

 In some cases, we need to solve all the subproblems.
 In other cases, it is sufficient to solve just one of the subproblems to solve the "top-level" problem.
 An example where we need to solve just one of the subproblems is when we try different approaches to come up with a term.
-For example, we can either use some local variable, function or type constructor to solve the problem as shown in @agsy_transformation_branches.
+For example, we can either use some local variable, function or constructor to solve the problem as shown in @agsy_transformation_branches.

 #figure(
   image("fig/agsy_transformation_branches.svg", width: 60%),